MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 09/02-MiniLab_Azure App Service.md

 1. On the Azure portal menu or from the **Home page**, select **All resources**.

 2. Select the App Service for your web app from the list.
-Make sure to select the App Service, and not the App Service plan.
+Make sure to select the App Service and not the App Service plan.

     ![Graphic App Services listing.](../../Linked_Image_Files/app_service_create_app_5.png)